Icemic/quickjs-rusty/README.md

 "#).unwrap();
 ```

+Note: This project is derived from [quickjs-rs](https://github.com/theduke/quickjs-rs), but it has undergone significant restructuring.
+It features a completely different code structure and functional design compared to the original project.

 ## Optional Features

 The crate supports the following features:

 - `serde`: _(default enabled)._ enable serde method `from_js` and `to_js` to transform between Rust types and js value in quickjs context.
 It should compatible with `serde_json` but not tested yet.
 See more on the [example](/examples/serde.rs).
-- `chrono`: chrono integration
+- `chrono`: _(default enabled)._ chrono integration
   - adds a `JsValue::Date` variant that can be (de)serialized to/from a JS `Date`
-- `bigint`: arbitrary precision integer support via [num-bigint](https://github.com/rust-num/num-bigint)
+- `bigint`: _(default enabled)._ arbitrary precision integer support via [num-bigint](https://github.com/rust-num/num-bigint)
-- `log`: allows forwarding `console.log` messages to the `log` crate.
-  Note: must be enabled with `ContextBuilder::console(quickjspp::console::LogConsole);`

-- `patched`
-  Enabled automatically for some other features, like `bigint`.
-  You should not need to enable this manually.
-  Applies QuickJS patches that can be found in `libquickjs-sys/embed/patches` directory.

 ## Installation